Nate Lowe Preview, Player Props: Rangers vs. Diamondbacks

-The Texas Rangers, including Nate Lowe (.273 on-base percentage in past 10 games, 95 points below season-long percentage), battle starting pitcher Slade Cecconi and the Arizona Diamondbacks at Chase Field, Monday at 9:40 PM ET.
+On Tuesday, Nate Lowe (.289 on-base percentage in past 10 games, 78 points below season-long percentage) and the Texas Rangers play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 9:40 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a double) against the Brewers.
+In his most recent game he had a one-hit showing (1-for-5) against the Diamondbacks.

 Nate Lowe Game Info & Props vs. the Diamondbacks